 When you identify and succeed in answering a deep intent search query, you’ve hit on the winning method to rank high on the SERP and attract high-converting traffic.

-2. Optimize your site for the right intent
+2. Optimize Your Site for the Right Intent

 You can work it out by thinking about their complementary keywords, such as ‘warm light’ or ‘spring bulbs.’
-It’s important to optimize your website with complementary keywords as well as deep intent queries, so that it’s clear to Google and to the users which type of bulbs they’ll find here.
+It’s important to optimize your website with complementary keywords as well as deep intent queries so that it’s clear to Google and to the users which type of bulbs they’ll find here.

 You can craft your blog or site content to cater to more than one type of customer, as long as you understand their unique intent.
-If someone searches for a ‘wireless mouse,’ is that because they are advanced computer users who need a high-level piece of equipment, or children who’ll get tangled up in the cord?
-Google analytics data from your site can help you answer this question, since it will show the path that visitors take to reach your site, and what action they take once they arrive.
+If someone searches for a ‘wireless mouse,’ is that because they are advanced computer users who need a high-level piece of equipment or children who’ll get tangled up in the cord?
+Google Analytics data from your site can help you answer this question since it will show the path that visitors take to reach your site, and what action they take once they arrive.

-3. Use branded and non-branded keywords
+3. Use Branded and Non-Branded Keywords

 There’s a debate about whether or not to use branded keywords in your intent marketing.
 First, we need to review the different types of intent.
 Generally, intent can be: